bgoodwine/HDF5/docs/README.md

 # Background on HDF5

 [HDF5](https://www.hdfgroup.org/solutions/hdf5/) is a file format that structures data in a similar way to a file system; data is stored in arbitrarily complex `NxN` datasets, which can be organized into groups and sub-groups.
-Groups can contain both datasets and other groups, and datasets can be of any dimension and data type. `HDF5` files are also self-describing; datasets and groups both have attribute lists that stores their metadata.
+Groups can contain both datasets and other groups, and datasets can be of any dimension and data type. `HDF5` files are also self-describing; datasets and groups both have attribute lists that store their metadata.

 ![](./format.png)

-[The HDF Group](https://www.hdfgroup.org/portfolio-item/earth-sciences/) identifies out why satellites use `HDF5` for earth sciences data, highlighting two major benefits: `customizability` and `scalability`.
+[The HDF Group](https://www.hdfgroup.org/portfolio-item/earth-sciences/) identifies why satellites use `HDF5` for earth sciences data, highlighting two major benefits: `customizability` and `scalability`.

 > "As satellites and other instruments increase their ability to collect data at higher and higher resolution, they need a format that can scale easily and that can provide the ability to acquire data quickly, provide access to specific areas of interest out of large masses of information, accommodate increasingly complex and evolving metadata, and be trusted to support long-term archiving."